Porgramming-Hero-web-course/batch-4-assignment-1-ihrimon/blog-3.md

 In this function check the primitive value number, string and boolen.
 If input value is not match these condition then not a return value.

-## 'instanceof' guard.
+### `'instanceof' guard `

-An instanceof guard is a built-in type guard that can be used to check if a variable or expression is an instance of a given constructor or class.
+An **_instanceof_** guard is a built-in type guard that can be used to check if a variable or expression is an instance of a given constructor or class.
 Using this type guard test an object or property is drived from a base class.

 ```typescript
 class Animal {